-All students pursuing a baccalaureate degree will complete at least 53 semester hours of general education, a broad distribution of courses selected according to a College-wide formula, and the cultural activities requirement.
+All students pursuing a baccalaureate degree will complete 51-53 semester hours of general education, a broad distribution of courses selected according to a College-wide formula, and the cultural activities requirement.
 Many of the courses which meet the general education requirements are prerequisites for advanced study in the various majors.
-Students should consult the requirements of their prospective majors and select their general education courses accordingly.
+All students, including transfer students, should consult their academic advisor and the Catalog concerning the requirements of their prospective majors and select their general education courses accordingly.
 Note: One course may not be used to satisfy more than one of the listed area requirements.

 semester hours

 I. English Composition 6

 II.
 Literature 3

 III.
 Mathematics 6

 IV.
 Physical Education 1

-V. Freshman Seminar 1010-1020 2
+V. Freshman Seminar 1010-1020 1-2

 VI.
 Foreign Language 6

 VII.
 Western Heritage 6

 VIII.
 Natural Science 8

 IX.
 Arts 3

 X. Humanities 3

 XI.
 Social Sciences 9

 XII.
 Cultural Activities

-Total semester hours 53
+Total semester hours 51-53